gitkraken/gitkraken-client-docs/gitkraken-client/git-flow.md

 <br>
 <img src="/wp-content/uploads//tag-message.png" class="img-bordered img-responsive center">

 In `Preferences > Gitflow`, you can set a tag prefix.
 This prefix will be added to the tag name when creating a tag from the Gitflow menu.
-For example, if you set the tag prefix to `v`, and create a tag from a `release/1.0.0` branch, GitKraken Client will create a tag named `v1.0.0`.
+For example, if you set the tag prefix to `v`, and create a tag from a `release/1.0.0` branch, GitKraken Desktop will create a tag named `v1.0.0`.

 <img src="/wp-content/uploads//tag-prefix.png" class="img-bordered img-responsive center">